egamble/let-else/README.markdown

 and must be truthy to continue evaluating the rest of the bindings and the body.
 If the <pred> is falsey, the <else> is the value of the let?, if present, or nil if not.

-For an :else without a :when, if the associated binding is falsey, <else> is the value of the let?."
+For an :else without a :when, if the associated binding is falsey, <else> is the value of the let?.

 E.g.